Event & Retreat Reservation

 Support Facilities

-Additionally, the second floor houses a spacious reception hall showcasing a curated display of family photographs spanning four generations.
-This hall also functions as a small theater and gathering space for family events, ceremonial occasions, and welcoming family guests, learned pundits, and Acharyas.
+Additionally, there is a reception hall on the second floor displaying photographs of family members from the fourth generation.
+This hall also serves as a theater space for family functions and for welcoming guests, learned pundits, and Acharyas.

-Ananta Rizal is an event manager based in Hari-Har Chhetra at the sacred confluence of the Kali Gandaki and Trishuli rivers, one of the holiest pilgrimage sites in Nepal and home to important Vaishnavite and Shaivite temples.
+Ananta Rizal serves as the event manager and is based in Hari-Har Chetra, located at the confluence of the Kali Gandaki and Trisuli rivers.
+Hari-Har Chetra is one of the holiest places in Nepal and houses several Vaishnavite and Shaivite temples.

-The surrounding area hosts renowned gurukulams and ashrams including Harihar, Mahesh, Galeshwar, Gargi, and Bageswari, supported by batuk Brahmins and learned pundits who perform Bahun Bhojan, karma kanda, and ritual services such as Tithi-Shraddha and Nuwaran (naming ceremonies).
+Several gurukulams are located nearby, including Harihar, Mahesh, Galeswar, Gargi, and Bageswari.
+These ashrams have batuk Brahmins and learned pundits who can perform Bahun Bhojan, karma kanda, and ritualistic pujas such as thithe-Shradha and nuwaran.

 Book Your Retreat